Skip to content

 Zero audio-critical sections outside major boss fights.

-This Ubisoft open-world title borrows the puzzle structure from Breath of the Wild with a lighter Greek mythology tone.
+This Ubisoft open-world borrows the puzzle structure from Breath of the Wild with a lighter Greek mythology tone.
 Optional vault puzzles make up most of the content, and none of that requires audio attention.
-We played roughly 6 hours with a rock playlist and the music enhanced exploration without any interference.
-Combat uses telegraphed attack animations rather than audio cues, so the visual dependency actually helps when you’re listening to something energetic.
+We played 6 hours with a rock playlist and the music actually enhanced exploration without any interference.
+Combat uses telegraphed attack animations rather than audio cues, so the visual dependency helps when you’re listening to something energetic.

 #Arcade Racing Games